Active learning with physics-informed neural networks for optimal sensor placement in deep tunneling through

-PINNs can be used to solve both forward and inverse problems.
-In the forward problem, the governing PDEs, material parameters, and boundary conditions are known.
-The objective is to compute the solution field $\boldsymbol{u}$.
-The PINN is trained to minimize the PDE residuals and to satisfy boundary conditions, and no observational data is required.
-In the inverse problem, some coefficients of the PDEs are unknown.
+In the inverse problem, some coefficients of the PDEs or related to the boundary/initial conditions are unknown.
 The objective is to identify those unknown parameters from scattered and noisy measurements.
-The PINN is therefore trained to satisfy both the PDE/BC constraints and to minimize the data loss.
+The PINN is therefore trained to satisfy both the PDE/BC constraints and to minimize the data loss simultaneously.
 In practice, the unknown parameters are treated as additional trainable variables within the parameter set $\boldsymbol{\theta}$.
 Inverse problems are often ill-posed in the sense of Hadamard: a solution may not exist, may not be unique, or may be highly sensitive to the observational data.
 In the following, we focus on solving the inverse problem.